ga-dc/wdi5/w11/d02_computer_science/README.md

 > ...
 > 10. Guess "10".
 You win!

-The algorithm that gets you there in three guess is called "divide and conquer".
+The algorithm that gets you there in three guess is called "binary search".
 It goes like this:

 > 1. Divide the range in half.
 Guess the number in the middle.
 If you win, great!
 > 2. If not, the answer is either in the upper half-range or lower half-range.
 > 3. Divide the upper or lower half-range in half, and guess the middle.
 Repeat until done.

 It's easiest to see in a tree diagram.
+Can you see the binary structure of the tree?

+**Question:** Explain why this algorithm is an example of divide-and-conquer in your own words.

 **Exercise:** Determine the time-complexity of the divide-and-conquer number guessing algorithm.
 Guessing and checking is OK!
 Work with a partner to try the algorithm out for numbers between one and ten, as well as numbers between one and one-hundred.